Academy of Emergency Ultrasound Research Grant

 Greater consideration for receipt of the award will be given to applicants who:

-- Demonstrate promise and success in similar projects relevant to ultrasound.
+- Demonstrated promise and success in similar projects relevant to ultrasound.
 Demonstrated promise and success may include previous participation in research activities related to point-of-care ultrasound, peer-reviewed publications and presentations, or presentations of scholarly activity at scientific meetings, and local, regional, national and international activities focused on point-of-care ultrasound research and education.
 Greater consideration and potentially better scores will be given to applicants who provide evidence of these activities.

 - Demonstrate evidence of involvement in SAEM activities and functions.
 Demonstrated involvement includes number of years as a member of SAEM and participation in SAEM activities and functions (e.g., SAEM presentations and committee membership).
 Applicants will be judged and scored according to their expressed and demonstrated commitment to SAEM.
 Greater consideration and potentially better scores will be given to applicants who provide evidence of this commitment.